Craig Fitzgibbon

-Craig Fitzgibbon (born 16 June 1977) is an Australian professional rugby league coach and a former professional rugby league footballer who played in the 1990s, 2000s and 2010s and is the current head coach of Cronulla-Sutherland Sharks.
+Craig Fitzgibbon (born 16 June 1977) is an Australian professional rugby league coach who is the head coach of Cronulla-Sutherland Sharks in the NRL and a former professional rugby league footballer who played in the 1990s, 2000s and 2010s.

 A New South Wales State of Origin and Australia international representative goal-kicking forward, he played in the NRL for the Illawarra Steelers and St. George Illawarra Dragons as well as for the Sydney Roosters, with whom he won the 2002 NRL Premiership.
 Fitzgibbon then played in the Super League for Hull FC.
 He was also the last coach of the Country New South Wales rugby league team.

 Early years

 The son of former professional rugby league footballer and coach Allan Fitzgibbon, Craig Fitzgibbon played his first game of junior football with the Dapto under-9Bs.
 His heroes as a child were Gavin Miller, Bradley Clyde and Andrew Ettingshausen.

 Playing career

 National Rugby League

 Fitzgibbon began his playing career for the Illawarra Steelers in 1998.
 In his first season, he was the Steelers' top point-scorer and was named rookie of the year.
 Following the Steelers' joint-venture with St. George, he played for the joint-venture club St. George Illawarra Dragons.
 Fitzgibbon played from the bench in the 1999 NRL Grand Final, scoring the first try in St. George Illawarra's 20–18 loss.

 Fitzgibbon subsequently transferred to the Sydney Roosters in 2000.
 He played at second-row forward and scored a try in the Roosters' 2000 NRL Grand Final loss to the Brisbane Broncos.
 Eventually, Fitzgibbon won a premiership with the Roosters, playing at second-row forward in their 2002 NRL grand final victory over the New Zealand Warriors and winning the Clive Churchill Medal for his best-on-ground performance.

 Having won the 2002 NRL Premiership, the Sydney Roosters travelled to England to play the 2003 World Club Challenge against Super League champions, St Helens R.F.C.
 Fitzgibbon played at second-row forward, scoring a try and kicking nine goals in Sydney's victory.
 In the 2003 NRL grand final Fitzgibbon played in the second row and was the Roosters' goal-kicker in their loss to the Penrith Panthers.
 After that he was selected to go on the 2003 Kangaroo tour.
 Fitzgibbon played for the Roosters at second-row forward in their 2004 NRL grand final loss to cross-Sydney rivals, Canterbury-Bankstown.
 Fitzgibbon was selected in the Australian team to go and compete in the end of season 2004 Rugby League Tri-Nations tournament.
 In the final against Great Britain he played from the interchange bench and kicked two goals in the Kangaroos' 44–4 victory.